 - Clinical trials offer early access to new and possibly better treatments.

-- They provide the ability to help advance scientific understanding.
+- You help advance scientific understanding.

-Possible risks of participating:
+Possible risks of taking part:

 - A treatment might cause side effects or carry unknown risks.